Skip to content

 A screenshot of records on the University of Music & Performing Arts in Vienna's Senfl’s World

-Senfl’s World: Dive into 16th-century Europe
+Senfl’s World: dive into 16th-century Europe

 The Old Synagogue in Wiesbaden on the Europeana Twin It map

-Twin It: Explore Europe’s 3D heritage
+Twin It: explore Europe’s 3D heritage

 Pictured: a photo of a museum guest exploring the Giggle Map on a kiosk